s-w-duncan/Homework-2/README.md

-# VBA Challenge
+# Stock Tracking

-Using VBA language to analyze data sets.
+Using VBA language to analyze stock changes.